 Are you an international student considering studying in Canada?
-If so, it is essential to be updated with the latest updates that may impact your study abroad journey.
+If so, it is essential to be updated on any developments that may impact your study abroad journey.

 Recently, Canada has introduced significant changes affecting international students, including updates to study permit caps, public-private partnership colleges, post-graduation work permit (PGWP) eligibility, spouse open work permit regulations, and cost-of-living requirements.